HenchmanTRAK/HenchmanServices/README.md

   - `INI_FILE` key: Specifies the name of the TRAK ini file.
   - `EXE_FILE` key: Specifies the name of the TRAK executable.
   - `APP_NAME` key: Specifies the name of the TRAK application.

+ - `[DEVELOPMENT]` section:
+	- `testingMain` key: 0 or 1; specifies if app should build in testing mode
+	- `testingDBManager` key: 0 or 1; specifies if app db manager should build in testing mode

 Make sure to replace include outlined with the appropriate values for your setup to work.